marco/cs262p4/Teambooth - Distributed Fine-Tuning of Dreambooth Models.md

 python3 main.sh --servers [address:port,address:port,...]
 ```

 You can then use option `0` to download the latest model and `2` to see detailed instructions about training an update to the model.
 Note that this training process is largely the client's own responsibility, and the client can adjust the options passed accordingly.
-Then, a conversion script must be useed to regenerate a `.ckpt` file, and option `1` can be used to merge this with the current model.
+Then, a conversion script must be used to regenerate a `.ckpt` file, and option `1` can be used to merge this with the current model.

-**Client Requestor (GUI)**
+**Client GUI**

-To run the GUI for uploading images, you can run:
+Because some CLI interaction is needed to run the app (you have to specify port:address locations), the GUI is largely cosmetic at the moment.
+It can still be booted up with:

 ```
 # In `server`